Videomancer

 - Connect an RGB SoG component source to the Multi-format Analog inputs

-- Set VIDEO ROUTE to Analog
+- Set Vid Route Mode to Analog

 1V RGB + Sync in